 INTRODUCTION

-Respondents are unlawfully detaining PetitionerJohn BrownBrown under the Immigration and Nationality Act (“INA”), 8 U.S.C. § 1231.
-Respondents are currently unlawfully and unreasonably subjecting Petitioner Brown to post-order detention, with no likelihood of removal in the reasonably foreseeable future.
-Respondents have detained Petitioner since September 17, 2019, when he was detained pursuant to a warrant issued by DHS.
-Brown Respondents have detained Petitioner Brown for BrownBrownover 10 months, including over 6 months under § 1231.BrownBrown
+Respondents are unlawfully detaining Petitioner, John Brown (“Mr. Brown”), under the Immigration and Nationality Act (“INA”), 8 U.S.C. § 1231.
+Respondents are currently unlawfully and unreasonably subjecting Mr. Brown to prolonged and indefinite post-order detention, with no likelihood of removal in the reasonably foreseeable future.
+Mr. Brown was ordered removed on December 30, 2019, and his removal order became administratively final on January 29, 2020.
+Respondents have detained Mr. Brown for 190 days under § 1231, in excess of the statutory removal period and the presumptively reasonable period under Zadvydas v.
+Davis, 533 U.S. 678, 701 (2001).
+Respondents claim that they possess a valid travel document for Mr. Brown, which Mr. Brown has never seen and cannot confirm.
+Respondents further claim that Mr. Brown will be removed on a charter flight to Somalia in September, which Mr. Brown questions given the COVID-19 pandemic.

-Petitioner Brownarrived in the U.S. on May 27, 2014, as a refugee after the terrorist organization, Al-Shabaab, tried to recruit him and threatened to kill him in Somalia.
-See I-589 Application for Asylum.
+Mr. Brown entered the United States as a refugee on May 27, 2014, after the terrorist organization Al-Shabaab tried to recruit him and threatened to kill him in Somalia.
 His status was adjusted to that of a lawful permanent resident (LPR) on June 30, 2016.
-Petitioner Brown was detained on September 17, 2019, after being convicted of corruption or solicitation of a minor in violation of North Dakota Century Code section 12.1-20-05.
+Mr. Brown was detained on September 17, 2019, after being convicted of corruption or solicitation of a minor in violation of North Dakota Cent.
+Code § 12.1-20-05.
 He then applied for asylum, withholding of removal, and protection under the Convention Against Torture because he feared returning to Somalia due to the attempted recruitment and threats he received from Al-Shabaab.
 His asylum, withholding, and CAT application was denied on December 31, 2019, because he was convicted of an aggravated felony that the Immigration Judge found to be a particularly serious crime, and he could not show that he would more likely than not be tortured in Somalia.
 His removal order became administratively final on January 30, 2020, when the period to submit an appeal expired.

-Petitioner Brownwas detained pursuant to § 1225(b) for 135 days and then pursuant to § 1231, following his removal order, for 183 days.
-His current detention pursuant to § 1231 has persisted for 183 days with no end in sight.
-Petitioner has now been detained by ICE for a total of 318 days, with 183 days of post-order detention.
-He has been detained over 180 days, which exceeds the presumptive period allowed under 8 C.F.R. § 1231 and Zadvydas v.
-Davis, 533 U.S. 678.
-Petitioner is subject to an administratively final order of removal and continues to be held pursuant to § 1231.
+Mr. Brown has been detained by Respondents since September 17, 2019.
+He was detained from that time until his removal order became administratively final pursuant to § 1226(c), for 135 days.
+He has been detained by Respondents for a total of 325 days.
+His current detention pursuant to § 1231 has persisted for 190 days with no end in sight.